Environment and ethos of Philosophy research

 All of our Philosophy Staff carry out research.
-UH Philosophy achieved excellent results in the last Research Excellence Framework (REF 2014), with 19% of our research being judged 4* ('world-leading') and a further 47% of it judged 3* ('internationally excellent').
+UH Philosophy achieved excellent results in the last Research Excellence Framework (REF 2021), with 28% of our research outputs being judged 4* ('world-leading') and a further 42% of it judged 3* ('internationally excellent').
 All staff in Philosophy were submitted for this exercise.

 Our research strengths include Philosophy of Mind & Action, Metaphysics (esp.
 Philosophy of Time), Philosophy of Mathematics, Philosophy of Perception, Aesthetics (esp.
-Philosophy of Literature), Moral Philosophy (inc. Moral Psychology), Philosophy of Religion, Philosophy of Education, Cultural Heritage Ethics, Philosophy of Language, Philosophical Methodology, Kierkegaard, Hume, Lakatos, and Wittgenstein.
+Philosophy of Literature), Moral Philosophy (inc. Moral Psychology), Philosophy of Religion, Philosophy of Education, Philosophy of Language, Philosophical Methodology, Kierkegaard, Hume, Lakatos, and Wittgenstein.

-Two of our Philosophy Faculty have recently been awarded Leverhulme Trust Major Research Fellowships: Professor John Lippitt’s for his project Love’s Forgiveness (2018-2020) and Dr. Sam Coleman on Consciousness as Bystander: Exploring the Mostly Unconscious Mind (2019-2021) and Dr Michelle Liu won an early career fellowship on The abundance of meaning: polysemy and its applications in philosophy (2021-23).
+Three of our Philosophy staff have recently been awarded Leverhulme Trust Major Research Fellowships: Professor John Lippitt’s for his project Love’s Forgiveness (2018-2020), Dr Sam Coleman on Consciousness as Bystander: Exploring the Mostly Unconscious Mind (2019-2021) and Dr Michelle Liu won an early career fellowship on The abundance of meaning: polysemy and its applications in philosophy (2021-23).
 Dr Craig Bourne wss awarded a 6-month Research Fellowship by the Mind Association, for a project on truth in fiction (2019-2020).

 We hold a fortnightly Research Seminar with visiting speakers and have organised major international conferences.
-Most recently we hosted the European Society for Philosophy & Psychology (ESPP 2017) Conference and in 2021 will be hosting the Joint Session of the Aristotelian Society & Mind Association.
-The University of Hertfordshire is also home to the British Wittgenstein Society, Why Philosophy Matters, and the UH Forum for Virtue & Understanding.
-In 2019 our annual Frances Bacon Lecture for the general public will be given by Professor Hans-Johann Glock, on Animal Minds & Animal Morals.
+Most recently we hosted the European Society for Philosophy & Psychology (ESPP 2017) Conference and in 2021 hosted the Joint Session of the Aristotelian Society & Mind Association.
+The University of Hertfordshire is also home to the British Wittgenstein Society.
+In 2019 our annual Francis Bacon Lecture for the general public was given by Prof Hans-Johann Glock, on Animal Minds & Animal Morals.